IntegralCollective/CDS-study-group/CONTRIBUTING.md

 You can contribute by:

-* Initiating summaries of modules not yet summarized
+* Writing summaries of modules that don't have a summary yet
 * Improving pre-existing module summaries
 * Creating or refining Mermaid diagrams
 * Correcting errors